 With keynotes, case studies, panels, workshops, and diverse networking opportunities, attendees will deepen their understanding on the value proposition of P3s, and the role they can play in the delivery of essential public infrastructure.

-The program is designed to help you explore alternative delivery methods, plan and procure successful P3 initiatives, discover industry best practices in selecting and negotiating with prospective partners, and steps to take to ensure project success.
+Our program is designed to help you explore alternative delivery methods, plan and procure successful P3 initiatives, discover industry best practices in selecting and negotiating with prospective partners, and steps to take to ensure project success.

-Over 100 leading practitioners will present their firsthand observations of P3 projects of all sizes in different markets from around the country.
+For 2018, over 100 leading practitioners will present their firsthand observations of P3 projects of all sizes in different markets from around the country.
 We will also offer in-depth roundtable discussions for public sector audience members interested in discussing specific issues in a more candid and interactive forum.

 Attendees with little experience in the development and operation of the P3 model will benefit from our industry experts presenting their knowledge, and valuable insights into market trends crucial for business decisions.